 Where will my son/daughter live?

 Each program features different housing arrangements.
-Some programs offer suite/apartment-style housing on campus, while others are home-stays.
-In each case, there is an attempt made to integrate the student with host country nationals or with other international students not from Clark or the U.S. We believe this scenario allows for more cross-cultural contact and better adaptation in the long-run.
+Programs may offer dormitory, suite/apartment-style housing on campus, off-campus housing, or home stays.
+When possible, there is an attempt to integrate students with host country nationals or with other international students.
+We believe this scenario allows for more cross-cultural contact and better adaptation in the long-run.

 What will he/she eat?